 A microporous membrane is very similar in structure and function to a conventional filter.
 It has a rigid, highly voided structure with randomly distributed, interconnected pores.
-However, these pores differ from those in a conventional filter by being extremely small, on the order of 0.01 to 10 μ m in diameter.
+However, these pores differ from those in a conventional filter by being extremely small, on the order of $0.01-10\,\mu\text{m}$ in diameter.
 All particles larger than the largest pores are completely rejected by the membrane.
-Particles smaller than the largest pores, but larger than the smallest pores are partially rejected, according to the pore size distribution of the membrane.
+Particles smaller than the largest pores but larger than the smallest pores are partially rejected, according to the pore size distribution of the membrane.
 Particles much smaller than the smallest pores will pass through the membrane.
 Thus, separation of solutes by microporous membranes is mainly a function of molecular size and pore size distribution.
 In general, only molecules that differ considerably in size can be separated effectively by microporous membranes, for example, in ultrafiltration and microfiltration.

-Nonporous, Dense Membranes
+1.3.1.2 Nonporous, Dense Membranes

 Nonporous, dense membranes consist of a dense film through which permeants are transported by diffusion under the driving force of a pressure, concentration, or electrical potential gradient.
 The separation of various components of a mixture is related directly to their relative transport rate within the membrane, which is determined by their diffusivity and solubility in the membrane material.
-Thus, nonporous, dense membranes can separate permeants of similar size if their concentration in the membrane material (that is, their solubility) differs significantly.
+Thus, nonporous, dense membranes can separate permeants of similar size if the permeant concentrations in the membrane material (that is, their solubilities) differ significantly.
 Most gas separation, pervaporation, and reverse osmosis membranes use dense membranes to perform the separation.
 Usually these membranes have an anisotropic structure to improve the flux.